Callahan County Vehicle Impound Guide

 Once you have your car back, take these steps:

-Check Your Vehicle
+Inspect Your Vehicle

-Carefully inspect your vehicle for any damage that may have occurred while it was impounded.
+Carefully inspect your vehicle for any damage that may have occurred while it was impounded before you leave the lot.

-Document Any Damage Immediately
+Document Any Damage

 Take photos and document any scratches, dents, or other damage.

-Report Damage to Impound Lot Manager
+Report Damage to the Lot Manager

-This guide provides a starting point for retrieving your vehicle after a DUI arrest in Callahan, TX.
+This guide provides a starting point for retrieving your vehicle after a DUI arrest in Callahan County, TX.
 Remember to act quickly, gather the necessary documents, and communicate with the impound lot to minimize costs and complications.
 Facing a DUI is difficult, but understanding the process can help you navigate this challenging time.